 You also get a wide range of native plugins to customize your workflow further.
 For example, you can visualize projects with Atlassian’s SourceTree app or enhance collaboration with the Slack app.
 You can even pull information, merge, comment, and prompt code reviews from Slack.
 These deep native integrations give you full reign to work precisely how you like to work.

 However, not everything is great over at Bitbucket.
-Like with any other platform, there are certain aspects for Bitbucket that don’t quite hit the mark.
+Like with any other platform, there are certain aspects of Bitbucket that don’t quite hit the mark.

 Lackluster Community Support